than/statamic-addons/README.md

     - 7 - Sunday
 ```

-Using `{{ day_of_week|substr:3 }}` inside with entries loop will keep the output neat as "Monday, Tuesday" etc. instead of "1 - Monday, 2 - Tuesday" etc.
+Using `{{ day_of_week|substr:3 }}` inside the entries loop will keep the output neat as "Monday, Tuesday" etc. instead of "1 - Monday, 2 - Tuesday" etc.